jsndyks/tiltonField/dogPolicy/views.md

 <div class="view"> I can see both sides of this proposal having a child and more recently a dog.
 We are responsible dog owners and always pick up our dogs mess.
 If we didn't have a dog then I would probably be voting for a ban but we do have a dog and she is always with us so if the ban occurs then we would more than likely not use the playing field unfortunately.

-We moved to Tilton just over a year ago and the discovery of the playing field was an amazing bonus - it's great fun for our ten year old boy and his friends with the added benefit of a safe space for our small dog to have some time off the lead.
+We moved to Tilton just over a year ago and the discovery of the playing field was an amazing bonus - it's great fun for our _[redacted]_ year old boy and his friends with the added benefit of a safe space for our small dog to have some time off the lead.
 It's such a shame that some people are irresponsible dog owners. </div>

 #### Continue - View #3 :